Getting started with GRASS for Conda

 You can do this with just one line of code:

-conda create -n grass grass jupyterlab && conda activate grass
+conda create -n grass grass jupyterlab requests && conda activate grass

 Notebook

-Let’s try the GRASS Python package in a Jupyter notebook.
-We will using scripting to display maps from a sample dataset.
-We will download the dataset, start a GRASS session in the dataset, and then display raster and vector maps from the dataset.
+Let’s try the newly installed GRASS Conda package in a Jupyter notebook.
+We will use scripting to display maps from a sample dataset.
+We will download the dataset, start a GRASS session, and then display raster and vector maps from the dataset.
 Let’s begin by launching Jupyter Lab from the terminal.
-This will open an new Jupyter notebook in a web browser window.
+This will open a new Jupyter notebook in a web browser window.

 jupyter lab